DoD-Platform-One/bigbang/docs/developer/package-integration/helm-standards.md

 # Helm Package Standards

-This document describes the technical guidelines that should be in place when building a Helm chart and integrating it with BigBang.
+This document describes the technical guidelines that should be in place when building a Helm chart and integrating it with Big Bang.

 ## Helm Package Versioning Scheme

 Big Bang packages follow a standard semantic versioning scheme for both the package tag and the chart version.
 The package tag will always be in line with the chart version (not the `appVersion`).
 To distinguish between BigBang specific changes within the semantic version of the upstream chart, a suffix of `-bb.#` will be added to _all_ charts and tags.

-For example, for the upstream [`istio-operator`](https://github.com/istio/istio/tree/1.7.3/manifests/charts/istio-operator) pinned at version `1.7.3`, the big bang version (with the modified `values.yaml` for an Iron Bank image) will be tagged `1.7.3-bb.0`.
-If in the same `istio-operator` release, BigBang requires chart modifications (such as to support `imagePullSecrets`), then the new version becomes `1.7.3-bb.1`.
+For example, for the upstream [`istio-operator`](https://github.com/istio/istio/tree/1.7.3/manifests/charts/istio-operator) pinned at version `1.7.3`, the Big Bang version (with the modified `values.yaml` for an Iron Bank image) will be tagged `1.7.3-bb.0`.
+If in the same `istio-operator` release, Big Bang requires chart modifications (such as to support `imagePullSecrets`), then the new version becomes `1.7.3-bb.1`.

 For another example in using the [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/kube-prometheus-stack-12.2.2/charts/kube-prometheus-stack), the upstream is versioned at `12.2.2`, meaning BigBang's initial fork will be `12.2.2-bb.0`.
 Future additions, such as adding `VirtualServices` for the ingresses, bumps to the `-bb.#` will happen in sequence every time BigBang updates the chart within the same version.

 ## Big Bang Values File

-* In the values.yaml file [here](../../../chart/values.yaml), each package should have its own region at `.package_name` if its in Core or `.addons.package_name`.
+* In the values.yaml file [here](../../../chart/values.yaml), each package should have its own region at `.package_name` if its in Core or `.addons.package_name.`
 * User Interface:
     * If there exists need for ingress traffic into the package, the package should create a VirtualService conditional on the existence of `istio.enabled` being set to true.
 This value should default to false.
-The BigBang chart should set this true for all packages
+The BigBang chart should set this true for all packages.
-  * There should be a region under the package for configuring SSO that looks like this when there are multiple packages
+    * There should be a region under the package for configuring SSO that looks like this when there are multiple packages.

     ```yaml
       sso: